Scroll to top

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
+Ancient conversations in arts and humanities.
 Continuing video and conversation, with you and other participants studying and writing on The Epic of Gilgamesh (2100–1200 BC), along with associated artifacts and sites.

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
+Ancient conversations in civics and ethics.
 Continuing video and conversation, with you and others studying and writing on the civic and ethical import of assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean anthropology, archeology, and linguistics.
+Ancient conversations in human and social sciences.
 Continuing video and conversation, with you and others studying and writing on the archaeological, cultural and linguistic aspects of assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences